Stop the food fight

 Christians in Paul’s day struggled with food restrictions in a couple of ways.
 Many Jewish Christians still observed kosher food laws from the time of Moses.
 They didn’t eat pork, shellfish, and other kinds of meat.
 Some Jews and non-Jews alike struggled over whether or not to eat meat sold in the local butcher shops.
 That’s because pagan temples earned an income by selling some of the meat that had been sacrificed to idols.
 Many people of faith thought it was wrong to eat that meat.
 Paul’s policy seemed to be “Don’t ask.
 Don’t tell.”
 Don’t ask if the meat was sacrificed to idols.
 Don’t tell newcomers to the faith that it’s okay for them to eat this kind of meat when they think it’s wrong.
 Do you think Paul had a good solution to the problem?

-Not only did some of the Christians in Rome apparently disagree over what kind of food Christians should eat, they disagreed over what day—if any—to consider sacred.
-“Someone might figure that one day is more important than another, while another person thinks all days are pretty much the same” (14:5).
-Today Christians are worshiping throughout the week.
+Not only did some of the Christians in Rome apparently disagree over what kind of food Christians should eat, but they disagreed over what day—if any—to consider sacred.
+“Someone might figure that one day is more important than another, while another person thinks all days are pretty much the same” (Romans 14:5).
+Today Christians are worshipping throughout the week.
 Some churches have daily services.
 Some people worship online.
 Do you see any advantages or disadvantages in offering these alternatives?

 LIFE APPLICATION.
 Christians in Rome, apparently, are arguing a lot about what kind of food Christians should be allowed to eat.
 That’s not a conversation we have today.
 Most of us eat anything we want and more than we need.
 If Paul had to write a letter to us and ask us to stop arguing about something, what do you think he would be writing about?

 LIFE APPLICATION.
-What do you think Paul meant when he said “In living and dying, we belong to the Lord.
-So whether we live or we die, we belong to him” (14:8)?
+What do you think Paul meant when he said, “In living and dying, we belong to the Lord.
+So whether we live or we die, we belong to him” (Romans 14:8)?

 LIFE APPLICATION.
-This is another chapter in which Paul offers a fair amount of practical advice that would have been good not only for Christians in Rome, but is good for Christians today.
+This is another chapter in which Paul offers a fair amount of practical advice that would have been good not only for Christians in Rome but also for Christians today.
 If you had to pick out just one piece of advice you think would be most helpful for Christians today, what do you think it would be?